stoutch/Lantern/README.md

 The query have the form
 http://\<server address\>:23436/heatmap?lat=\<latitude\>&lng=\<longitude\>

+I think we need to use two different heatmaps with different gradient colors:

+1. Positive warm heatmap, it shows what places are good.

+2. Negative cold heatmap, it shows what places are bad.

 ### Routes
 Each query to the server for routes is going to have the following keywords: dest and star. estination and starting point are both